Do you have a birthday or other special event coming up? If so, you need a delicious cake to serve as the main star of your event.

 Here are some creative ways to utilize frosting in desserts:

 - Cake Icing is best utilized as a cake decoration.
 However, you can get creative and add layers of frosting inside your cake for a special treat.

 - Cookies : If you’re looking for a unique way to utilize frosting for cookies, try making a dip to dunk them in.
 This is ideal for a late-night snack.
 Also, the youngsters will like it.
 Of course, typical frosting may be used on top of the biscuit.
 Our favorite way to eat it is with gingerbread or snickerdoodles.

 - Cupcakes Icing, like cakes, is best utilized as a topping on cupcakes.
-To boost your game, consider adding a little food coloring to various cupcakes.
+However, to elevate your game, try adding a little food coloring for different cupcakes.
 Not only will this look nice at events, but you can match various colors with different tastes, such as pink icing with strawberry-flavored cupcakes.